andrevidela/Research-report/Thesis/index.md

 tailRecFib (S (S k)) = rec (MkFibState 1 1) k
 ```

-#### Mutating Fibonacci
+### Mutating Fibonacci

-This version is almost the same as the previous one except our `update` function should now avoid allocating any memory, while this adds a function call compared to the first version we do expect this version to have a similar performance profile as the first one
+This third version is almost the same as the previous one except our `update` function should now avoid allocating any memory, while this adds a function call compared to the first version we do expect this version to have a similar performance profile as the first one

 ```haskell
 import Data.List